-At Next College Student Athlete (NCSA), we take pride in being compliant with the NCAA.
+At NCSA College Recruiting, we take pride in being compliant with the NCAA.
 This designation means we are able to assist all 9,884 NCAA D1, D2 and D3 football and basketball coaches actively using the NCSA network to find athletes, but more importantly, continue educating student-athletes and families so they can succeed throughout the recruiting process.

 NCAA Division 1 coaches are permitted to subscribe to this service for men’s basketball, women’s basketball and football.
 For more information, visit the NCAA website.